 ARTICLE XII.
 SENATE BY-LAWS

-Where necessary to ensure the orderly and proper function of the Senate, regulations to accompany this constitution may be proposed by a Senator(s) at any Senate meeting and passed upon affirmative vote by a two-thirds vote of the voting membership.
+Where necessary to ensure the orderly and proper function of the Senate, regulations to accompany this constitution may be proposed by a Senator(s) at any Senate meeting and passed upon affirmative vote by one vote over half (14) of the voting membership.
 Changes to the Code and By-Laws will be noted by date in the Revisions Section.
 The By-Laws will be reviewed every two years by the Governmental Affairs Committee for necessary updates and revisions (to be reviewed and completed by the end of the Senate year May 31 ending in even numbered years).

 ARTICLE XIII.
 ATTENDANCE OF SENATORS